felparejav/Ramp_Up_Final/README.md

 ```bash
 git clone https://[user]@bitbucket.endava.com/scm/bd/devops-rampup.git
 ```
-To complete the challenge, create a branching strategy, provide a diagram of how the git flow works and the commands needed to interact to it.
+To complete the challenge, create a branching strategy, provide a diagram of how the git flow works and the commands needed to interact to it for each actor in a software delivery team (developer, design lead, tester).

 ### 2. AWS